AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 # Raspberry Pi Install

 ASL3 can be installed on a Raspberry Pi 3, 4, or 5.
-The Raspberry Pi image includes the OS, Allmon3 and Cockpit.
+The Raspberry Pi image includes the following to make a complete AllStarLink system:

+* Asterisk 20 LTS + app_rpt
+* asl-* commands
+* ASL3 Menu (asl-menu)
+* Allmon3
+* Web-based administration

 You will install an image on a microSD card and go.
 This is the simplest install.
-For most nodes the menus will walk you through the setup.
-For the well-initiated with loading a Raspberry Pi image, the image may be obtained from the [ASL3 Pi Release Page](#).
+For most nodes, the menus will walk you through the setup.

 ## Step-by-Step Pi Appliance Setup

 These directions are specific for Windows by example , but in general, should work the same for the same tool set on MacOS and Linux.

+Note: For this example and all documentation, the hostname used shall be `node63001` and the node number is `63001`.
+Replace "63001" with your node number as you proceed through these directions.

 1. If you do not already have it installed, install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).